markusbuchholz/robotics_ardupilot/README.md

-## Robotics Ardupilot
+# Robotics Ardupilot

-Following repository delivers ROS and ROS 2 envitionment with Ardupilot and Gazebo.
+The following repository delivers ROS and ROS 2 environment with Ardupilot and Gazebo.

 ## Build